S8A/s8a.github.io/_drafts/links-and-thoughts-008.md

 The article is a very interesting and accessible read, with many funny and quotable parts.
 I'll highlight two of my favorite quotes, one from around the middle of the article, and one from the end:

-> I repeat myself: life isn’t fair, and man is an unequal creature.
-Unequal people get unequal incomes, and there’s nothing that will change that.
+> I repeat myself: life isn't fair, and man is an unequal creature.
+Unequal people get unequal incomes, and there's nothing that will change that.
 {: .fst-italic.ps-4.border-start.border-5}

 > [...]
 The material benefits of this delicate productive arrangement are clear to every enterprise in a capitalist system.